France-ioi/alkindi-task-enigma/README.md

 # Installation

+From the folder of the task :

 1. `git submodule update --init` to install bebras-modules
 2. `npm install` to install dependencies
 3. `npm run-script build` to build the js packages
 4. Add server modules to bebras-server-modules as described below
-5. Install shuffle and range either globally either to the bebras-server-modules folder by running `npm install shuffle range` in that folder.
+5. Install `shuffle` and `range` either globally either to the bebras-server-modules folder by running `npm install shuffle range` in that folder.
 6. Edit `options.server_module.baseUrl` in `index.html` to point to the bebras-server-modules installation (by default, it should be `http://your.server:3101/`).

 ## Server modules installation